An Emergency Sacrifice for Ukraine

 The 80 billion corresponds to around 4 percent of the entire German national budget.

 If every budget - federal, state and local - were to pay four percent into the emergency fund, Ukraine could receive what it needs.
-If other EU countries also contributed - the Netherlands, Denmark, Belgium, Sweden, Norway, Austria - then Germany's share of the emergency aid would shrink.
+If other EU countries also contributed - the Netherlands, Denmark, Belgium, Sweden, Norway, Austria - Germany's share of the emergency aid would shrink.

 However, timing is important: the money would only help Ukraine if it arrived in time, for example if Germany would make advance payments on behalf of its neighbors.